Walk into planning to decide, not discover

 Email this to Carly to kick it off.

 Hey Carly, We've got sprint planning tomorrow and the backlog is a mess.
 Could you pull all the issues from Linear that are triaged, scoped, and sized for the next sprint, then query last week's funnel from PostHog with week-over-week deltas?
 Map each issue to the funnel step it most directly affects, and recommend P0 / P1 / slip based on funnel impact — using the delta as justification.
-Write the whole brief into Notion with recommendations, data, and open questions, so we walk in to decide instead of discover.
+Write the whole brief into Coda with recommendations, data, and open questions, so we walk in to decide instead of discover.
 Thanks!

 More recipes for product & design teams

-Notion transcripts → 3–5 themed insights with verbatim quotes linked back to sources.
+Coda transcripts → 3–5 themed insights with verbatim quotes linked back to sources.

 Read →Adoption + retention for the launch cohort, posted to #product as a 4-line verdict.